GnarGnar/Project3/README.txt

 You can also hide messages in an image with the HideIt button All the input goes into the console
 Must be ran in order from 1-4
-1. Select an image to be encrypted
+1. Select an image to be encrypted through the GUI
 You must use 'team48' after putting in a secret message
-2. Select 'hiddenimage' to be decrypted
+2. Select 'hiddenimage' to be decrypted through the GUI
 3. Compare Images with each other
 4. Exit the program

-This program used for secure messages and images
+This program is used for secure messages and images